 Canadian singer-songwriter Sarah Harmer's fifth album, 2010's Oh Little Fire (a quote from fourth track One Match) is a reasonably appealing mixture of Suzanne Vega-style confessional material, Americana (notably on The City) and a palatable form of indie, better tracks including New Loneliness and the aforementioned One Match, although nothing here really steps outside its chosen genre.
 Whatever supposed Mellotron Sarah adds to New Loneliness is effectively inaudible, while co-producer Gavin Brown adds what I presume are samplotron vibes to Careless.

-The excellent liner-notes refer to the 'Mellotron' to be heard on, amusingly, opening track Optigan (is that a real Optigan?), but I have to say, it doesn't sound particularly authentic.
+The excellent liner-notes refer to the 'Mellotron' to be heard on, amusingly, opening track Optigan (is that a real Optigan?), but, I have to say, it doesn't sound particularly authentic.
 Of course, I could be utterly wrong, but the flutes don't sound grungy enough to be real, although I suspect the choirs are (or are meant to be) from the titular optical disc-playing device.
-There are other moments on the album, mostly flutes and cellos, which could also be the real/fake 'Tron, but it's rather hard to tell.
+There are other moments on the album, mostly flutes and cellos, which could also be the real/fake Mellotron, but it's rather hard to tell.
 I suspect the analogue synths heard on several tracks (not least Departure Lounge) are genuine, although I could be wrong there, too.
-Anyway, an excellent album of faux-soundtrack music, although I rather doubt that the 'Mellotron' is anything of the sort.
-I've heard this referred to as 'the best album on Warp', and it's certainly better than the Vincent Gallo CDs I've heard, while I expect Brinkworth and Pritchard are nicer people, too.
+I've heard this referred to as 'the best album on Warp' and it's certainly better than the Vincent Gallo CDs I've heard, while I expect Brinkworth and Pritchard are nicer people, too.

-Unfortunately, I keep mixing Ben Harper up with Roy Harper's son, Nick, but there's no real comparison whatsoever, other than their use of acoustic guitar; maybe reviewing this album will separate the two out in my brain.
+Unfortunately, I keep mixing Ben Harper up with Roy Harper's son, Nick, but there's no real comparison whatsoever, other than their use of acoustic guitar; maybe reviewing this album will separate the two out in my head.
 Ben's been around since the early '90s, sometimes recording with his on/off backing band, the Innocent Criminals, operating in the, er, 'acoustic rock' area, I suppose, mixing folk, soul and gospel with rock and funk on his more uptempo tracks.
-Not my thang, it must be said, but he seems to do it perfectly well and at least it's well thought out, without that commercial sheen that makes so many current artists almost unlistenable to my ears.
+Not my thang, it must be said, but he seems to do it perfectly well and at least it's well-conceived, without that commercial sheen that makes so many current artists almost unlistenable to my ears.
 His fifth studio album, Diamonds on the Inside, apparently has more funk influences than Harper's previous releases, but they're not that overt, leaving most of the album in the acoustic zone.
 I find that he writes great intros that morph into average songs, but that's probably only the way I hear them.
-Samplotron from Greg Kurstin, with a brief flute part at the beginning of So High So Low and a longer part on closer She's Only Happy In The Sun.
+Even though Harper's supposed to've owned a genuine Mellotron, all I can hear is samplotron from Greg Kurstin, with a brief flute part at the beginning of So High So Low and a longer part on closer She's Only Happy In The Sun.

 Roy Harper's one of those artists who, despite living through the 'Mellotron years', never actually used one, so it's my sad duty to report that the situation hasn't changed.
 Man & Myth is a fine album, the usual mix of shorter, frequently pithy tracks, both acoustic and electric and an epic, in this case, the fifteen-minute Heaven Is Here.
 For those who love Roy's '70s work, this is Business As Usual, both his voice and the quality of his songwriting undiminished.
-Omar Velasco is credited with Mellotron, but the wishy-washy string samples on Cloud Cuckooland aren't fooling anyone.
+Omar Velasco is credited with 'Melatron', but the wishy-washy string samples on Cloud Cuckooland and Heaven Is Here aren't fooling anyone.